In this post:

 If you have a coaching program in your workplace, this doesn’t necessarily mean you have a coaching culture.

-A coaching culture is an effective long-term strategy to encourage employees to seek the skills necessary to thrive in their roles.
+Creating a coaching culture is an effective long-term strategy to encourage employees to seek the necessary skills to thrive in their roles.
 It’s an opportunity to support your workers and cultivate high-potential employees—poised to succeed in future roles.

 Luckily, there’s a straightforward path to building a successful coaching culture and creating a learning environment that benefits employees at all levels.

-Rather than a coaching program—which is more of a short-term, sporadic scenario—a coaching culture is a long-term, ongoing commitment to baking coaching opportunities into the fabric of an organization.
+Rather than a coaching program—which is more of a short-term, sporadic scenario—a coaching culture at work is a long-term, ongoing commitment to baking coaching opportunities into the fabric of an organization.

 Plus, your employees want it: 78 percent of employees surveyed in a recent International Coach Federation survey agree that a coaching culture is valuable for their workplace.

-This culture creates a supportive environment for workers to confront roadblocks, ask questions, and develop their careers by helping them cultivate new skills.
+This environment creates a supportive place for workers to confront roadblocks, ask questions, and develop their careers by helping them cultivate new skills.

 Creating a coaching culture in your organization can make individuals and teams stronger.
 Coaching has many benefits, including boosting employee engagement, increasing results and ROI, and developing stronger teams and employees.

 How to create a coaching culture

 There are five basic steps to building a culture of continuous improvement.